-The University of Cape Town’s main campus is set on the slopes of Table Mountain in close proximity to the southern suburbs of Observatory, Mowbray, Rondebosch and Newlands.
-The M3 highway also cuts through the university, dividing the upper campus from the middle and lower campuses.
-As an open campus with many access points to both cars and pedestrians, we are constantly exposed to the risk of criminal activities, both on and off campus.
+Set on the slopes of Table Mountain, UCT's main campus is close to the southern suburbs of Observatory, Mowbray, Rondebosch and Newlands.
+The M3 highway cuts through the university, dividing the upper campus from the middle and lower campuses.

 Campus Protection Services